 The SEARCH function returns the location of one text string inside another.

-III.
-Remove Characters from the End of a String
+3. Remove Characters from End of a String Using LEFT & LEN Functions

 Using LEFT we can extract the desired text by removing the characters from the end of the string.